georgedorn/docs/docs/about/contributing.md

 There are many things that we would like to improve in RetroShare, but that we don't, because we simply don't have enough time.
 That's why we are currently looking for some help.
-Knowledge of C++,  QT and webskills will certainly be useful, but you don't need to be an expert.
+Knowledge of C++, QT and web skills will certainly be useful, but you don't need to be an expert.
 Existing RetroShare developers will be able to help you on these projects.
-Artworks like a logo, buttons, etc are useful too.
+Artwork like a logo, buttons, etc are useful too.

  - Please send patches to the [development team](mailto:retroshare.project@gmail.com)
  - Fork and Create [Pull Requests](https://github.com/RetroShare/RetroShare/pulls) on GitHub, GitLab or any other